apoorvaaaa5/pes_uarxtxp/README.md

 UART is a Hardware based digital communication protocol used to transmit data between two device at an agreeded upon baud rate and data length.
 It used to transmit binary data serially starting from LSB to MSB in the form of data frames with a start bit and a stop bit.
 It transmits the data asynchronously through configurable and agreed upon baud rates.Baud rate is the rate at which information is being share(in this case information is in terms of bits) (eq 1).
 Data frame is the arrangement of data packets with a start bit before the MSB and one or two stop bit at the end of data packet.Start bit is a high-to-low pulse which indicates the start of the transmission and a stop bit is a High pulse to indicate the end of the operation.

+* UART stands for universal asynchronous receiver / transmitter and is a simple, two-wire protocol for exchanging serial data.
+* Asynchronous means no shared clock, so for UART to work, the same bit or baud rate must be configured on both sides of the connection.
+* Start and stop bits are used to indicate where user data begins and ends, or to “frame” the data.
+* An optional parity bit can be used to detect single bit errors.
+* UART is still a widely used serial data protocol but has been replaced in some applications by technologies such as SPI, I2C, USB, and Ethernet in recent years.

 # APPLICATIONS

 * Interfacing of Sensors and communication modules to the microprocessor or microcontroller